cip-core-mirrors/semtag/README.md

 Last tagged version:   v1.1.1-beta.1
 ```

-Now the patch has been bumped, since a beta version is considered to be lower than a release candidate, so is the verison number that bumps up, using the provided scope (`patch` in this case).
+Now the patch has been bumped, since a beta version is considered to be lower than a release candidate, so is the version number that bumps up, using the provided scope (`patch` in this case).

 ### Forcing a tag